-Debate rages over its origin and the truth is that while popular culture and Burn Night’s increasing popularity aligns haggis somewhat indelibly with the flag of St Andrew there is no actually no clear defining moment when it can be said haggis was born truly Scottish indeed the first textual references of haggis come from, and whisper it softly the Sassenachs south of the border!
+Debate rages over haggis's origin and the truth is there is no clear defining moment when it can be said haggis was born truly Scottish.
+Indeed the first textual references of haggis come from, and whisper it softly, the Sassenachs south of the border!

-Folklore has it that Scottish cattle drovers bound for Edinburgh with their cattle set for sale at the market would carry the equivalent of today's snack box in the form of a haggis, their women having prepared the ingredients encased in a sheep's stomach for ease of portability and transportation, but the jury is out over country of origin.
+Folklore has it that Scottish cattle drivers bound for Edinburgh with their cattle set for sale at the market would carry the equivalent of today's snack box in the form of a haggis.
+Their women would have prepared the ingredients encased in a sheep's stomach for ease of portability and transportation, but the jury is out over country of origin.

-Nicola Sturgeon may at present be more concerned with what happens to Scotland as a result of Brexit than fighting a battle over the haggis’ true birthplace, but the first known recipes for the dish then spelled ‘hagese’ made with offal and herbs appear in a cookbook dated around 1430 – in Lancashire – and another the same year when spelled ‘hagws of a schepe'.
-This is the very reason why Farmison & Co's traditional dish for Burns Night festivities is Handmade English Haggis using lamb from heritage breed sheep from the Red Rose county.
+The first known recipes for the dish were made with offal and herbs.
+These recipes for haggis (then spelled 'hagese') appeared in a cookbook dated around 1430, in Lancashire.
+Following this, another recipe appeared around the same date but with the spelling 'hagws of a schepe'.
+This is the very reason why Farmison & Co's traditional dish for Burns Night celebrations is Handmade English Haggis using lamb from heritage breed sheep from the Red Rose county.

 If you're attending your first Burns Night or you're attempting to run your own this is the typical order of events:

-The first Burns Supper was held by his close friends at Burns' Cottage on 21 July 1801, the fifth anniversary of his passing but the Burns Club founded in Greenock in 1801 held their first Burns Supper on 29 January 1802 thinking it was his birth date.
+The first Burns Supper was held by his close friends at Burns' Cottage on 21 July 1801.
+The fifth anniversary of his passing.
+When the Burns Club founded in Greenock in 1801 they held their first Burns Supper on 29 January 1802 thinking it was his birth date.
 It was later discovered through the Ayr parish records that the date was 25 January and Burns Night has been on this date since then.
 Robbie Burns was born in Alloway, now a suburb of Ayr in 1759.